AVIATOR TRAINING

 PREPARATION

-You will need to arrive ready for training.
-This is what you need to prepare so you can hit the ground running.
+You’ll need to arrive ready for training.
+Here’s what you need to prepare so you can hit the ground running.

 What do I need to bring with me?

 Before you arrive, we will send through a clear kit list of everything you will need to bring.
 This will include civilian clothing, toiletries, and personal effects.
-You must bring an iron and ironing board with you.
-This is to ensure your uniform is treated with care and meets our inspection standards.
+There is also information on irons and ironing boards, which are used to ensure your uniform is treated with care and meets our inspection standards.

 Is there anything not on the official list that might be useful?

 Everything you will need is on the official kit list.
-We regularly take on board feedback from current and recently graduated cadets to make sure that the list is up to date and right for all cadets’ needs.
+We regularly take on board feedback from current and recently graduated recruits to make sure that the list is up to date and right for all recruits’ needs.
+You will also be able to bring personal items and clothes for when you’re not on duty.

 Can my friends and family come with me for my arrival?

-You can arrive with friends or family, but they can’t accompany you on site and you will be expected to carry your belongings.
+You can arrive with friends or family but they won’t be able to accompany you on site, and you’ll be expected to carry your belongings.

 Do I have to arrive the night before?

-You must arrive the day your training starts.
-For those travelling from a distance, it may be beneficial to stay near the base.
+You must arrive on the day that your training starts.
+If you’re travelling from a distance, it may be beneficial to stay near the base the night before.

-Staying in RAF accommodation can be a unique experience, here’s what you can expect while you’re training at RAF Halton.
+Staying in RAF accommodation can be a unique experience, here’s what to expect at RAF Halton.

-During your training at Halton, you will stay in same sex shared accommodation with approximately 14 other recruits.
-In your dorm you will have two lockers: one civilian locker and one military.
-Your military locker is to keep all your military kit which needs to be kept to inspection standard.
+You’ll be staying in same sex shared accommodation with around 14 other recruits.
+In your dorm you’ll have two lockers - one civilian and one military.
+Your military locker is to keep all your military kit up to inspection standards.
 The smaller civilian locker is to keep your personal belongings in.

 What are the bathrooms like?

-At Halton, we have single sex shared bathrooms with individual cubicles for toilets and showers.
+Our bathrooms are single sex and shared, with individual cubicles for toilets and showers.

-We create a balanced diet that gives you the right energy and nutrition for life in the RAF.
-You will be given a selection of choices at each sitting so you can choose what is right for you.
-We cater for a range of dietary requirements including vegan, vegetarian, pescetarian, halal and offer milk alternatives.
+You’ll get three meals a day from your Henderson Mess.
+We’ve created a balanced diet that gives you the essential energy and nutrition for life in the RAF.
+There are options available at each sitting so you can choose the meal that will power you through the day.
+All dietary requirements are catered for including vegan, vegetarian, pescatarian, halal and milk alternatives.

 FITNESS

-Fitness is a vital part of life in the RAF.
-This is what you need to do to make sure you’re ready to train with the best.
+Fitness is an essential part of life in the RAF.
+Here’s what you need to do to make sure you’re ready to train with the best.

 How fit do I need to be?